 We also determine the von Neumann entropy

 where \(\rho_{N'}\) is the reduced density matrix of a subsystem of length \(N'\) \cite{Sorensen2021PRX, mitra2025quantum} for a chain of length \(N\).
 We choose \(N' = N/2 - 1\), i.e, the subsystem size is half the chain length.
-At critical points, where the spectral gap closes, \(S_{vN}\) scales as
+At a critical point, where the spectral gap closes, \(S_{vN}\) scales as

 where \(c\) is the central charge of the underlying conformal field theory, and \(c'\) is a nonuniversal constant \cite{mitra2025quantum}.
-We show \(S_{vN}\) for $h$ near $h_{c_1}$ in Fig. \ref{fig:CC_correlator}.
-From the purple curve at $h_{c_1}$, we find the central charge \(c = 0.5\).
-The inset shows \( \langle S_1^l S_j^l \rangle \) given by Eq. \eqref{longitudinalcorrelator} at $h_{c_1}$.
-Notably, $h_{c_1}$ is a critical point where the the longitudinal spin-spin correlator decays as a power law: \( \langle S_1^l S_j^l \rangle \sim |j|^{-\eta}\) where \(\eta = 0.25(1)\).
+We show \(S_{vN}\) for $h$ near $h_{c}$ in Fig. \ref{fig:CC_correlator}.
+From the purple curve at $h_{c}$, we find the central charge \(c = 0.5\).
+The inset shows \( \langle S_1^l S_j^l \rangle \) given by Eq. \eqref{longitudinalcorrelator} at $h_{c}$.
+Notably, $h_{c}$ is a critical point where the the longitudinal spin-spin correlator decays as a power law: \( \langle S_1^l S_j^l \rangle \sim |j|^{-\eta}\) where \(\eta = 0.25(1)\).
 This is consistent with the 2D Ising critical point \cite{Montroll1963_Ising_Correlations,Wu1976_Ising_SpinSpin}.